Who Pays For My Car Accident?

 - Using deceptive or ambiguous wording in the policy

 - Failing to investigate a claim

 The contract you sign with your insurance company has what is called an “implied covenant of good faith and fair dealing.”
-This means the insurance company owes a duty of good faith and fair dealing to the people they insure.
+This means the insurance company is required by law to act in good faith and deal fairly with the people they insure, including you.
 A bad faith insurance lawsuit may be related to any type of policy.
-Whether you bought a homeowners insurance policy or an automobile policy, you expect the company to stand by you when you need to file a claim.
+Whether you bought a homeowner’s insurance policy or an automobile policy, you expect the company to stand by you when you need to file a claim.

 If you are a victim of insurance bad faith, you may be entitled to seek not only compensation for your losses related to the original claim, but you may also be entitled to punitive damages from the insurance company.
 This is compensation awarded to people when the defendant’s behavior falls outside the bounds of acceptable conduct.
 If the insurance company has acted maliciously in the denial or delay of your claim, you may be entitled to such damages.
 Additionally, you may be entitled to compensation for emotional distress.

 If you suspect an insurance company is acting in bad faith, we strongly urge you to take the following steps: